rancher/rancher-docs/docs/how-to-guides/new-user-guides/authentication-permissions-and-global-configuration/authentication-config/configure-okta-saml.md

 If your organization uses Okta Identity Provider (IdP) for user authentication, you can configure Rancher to allow your users to log in using their IdP credentials.

-If you configure Okta with an OpenLAD backend, authenticated users can access Rancher resources through their group permissions.

 :::note

 Okta integration only supports Service Provider initiated logins.